 Finding that company may be the hard part.

-We have shopping for life insurance for motorized racers down to a science, plus we have over 121 insurance companies we can offer you.
+We have shopping for life insurance for motorized racers down to a science, plus we have 100's of quality insurance companies we can offer you.

-If you don’t feel your agent can get you the best rate and value possible, give us a call, send us an email or simply click on the accurate quote link above and we will send you quotes and information on the best life insurance available to you!
+If you don't feel your agent can get you the best rate and value possible, give us a call, send us an email or simply click on the life insurance quote link above and we will send you quotes and information on the best life insurance available to you!